sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 We can customize this component by modifying this files and adding/configring SITMUN Core Angular Library components, other external components or local components developed for our application.
 In the next section we'ĺl add a map viewer component (``MapComponent``) from  SITMUN Core Angular Library to our ``HomeComponent``.

-## <a name="map"> Adding and configuring a Map Viewer</a>
+## <a name="map"> Adding and configuring a Map Component</a>
-In order to add a map viewer component to our home component, first we haver to modify ``.src/main/angular/app/app.module.ts`` and import the map configuration service (``MapConfigurationManagerService``) and configuring this service as a provider inside our application:
+In order to add a map viewer component to our home component, first we have to modify ``.src/main/angular/app/app.module.ts`` and import the map configuration service (``MapConfigurationManagerService``) configuring this service as a provider inside our application:

 ```ts
 ...